tugbaot/simple-iptv/README.md

 # simple-iptv
-A lightweight & customisable IPTV manager using mpv.exe to play iptv channels.
+A lightweight & customisable IPTV manager using MPV to play iptv channels for Windows and Linux.

 I created this as I wanted something simple and quick to just launch some TV.
-Works on Windows and Linux.
 ![simple-iptv screenshot](https://github.com/tugbaot/simple-iptv/blob/main/screenshots/screenshot.png)

 ### Install